Millipedes or Pool Dragons?

-The first time I worked up the nerve to put my head underwater as a kid, I wished I never would have to bring it back up again.
-Being underwater is like entering a whole other dimension: it’s quieter, it’s slower, and gravity is negotiable.
-In other words I basically prefer water to air, so a good chunk of my summer vacations growing up were spent at the neighborhood pool.
+The first time I worked up the nerve to put my head underwater as a kid, it felt like I had entered another dimension.
+Everything is quieter underwater, and slower, and gravity is negotiable.
+I basically prefer water to air, so a good chunk of my summer vacations growing up were spent at the neighborhood pool.

 For the most part, I did a lot of stuff people normally do at the pool.
 I was on the swim team, I learned diving board tricks, I frequented the snack bar for Airhead Xtremes, and I played Marco Polo and make-believe games with my friends.
 However, being a bug lover, I also spent a considerable portion of my time saving tiny animals that had fallen into the water, most notably bees, mulch lobsters, and millipedes.

 While the bees and the mulch lobsters were a yearly sight, the millipedes went away after our first couple years as pool members.
 Nevertheless, I still think about them every time I wander over to the shallow end.
 These were garden millipedes: thin, brown, inch-long diplopods with white legs and underbellies.
-Garden millipedes release a smelly liquid from their armpits and curl up like tiny cinnamon rolls when they’re scared, and in my book they are unarguably adorable.
-To learn more about how wonderful albeit smelly millipedes in general are, check out the Millipedes vs. Centipedes post.
+Garden millipedes release a smelly liquid from their armpits and curl up like tiny cinnamon rolls when they’re scared, which is just one of the many reasons why they are unarguably adorable.
+To learn more about how wonderful (albeit smelly) millipedes in general are, check out the Millipedes vs. Centipedes post.

-Unlike most millipedes, garden millipedes don’t have eyes and instead use their antennae to get around, so I can’t really blame them for stumbling into the pool.
+Unlike most millipedes, garden millipedes don’t have eyes.
+They use their antennae to get around instead, so I can’t really blame them for stumbling into the pool.
 They’re also a lot less colorful and intricate than most other species in the “dragon millipede” family, Paradoxosomatidae.
 Yeah, trying saying that times three fast!
 Or once, at normal speed.
-I’m trying to sound it out as I type this and it’s just not happening.
+I’m trying to sound it out as I type this and it’s not happening.

 I really like the name “dragon millipede” though, especially since it’s much easier to pronounce than paradox-whatever, so I’m renaming garden millipedes “pool dragons.”
 Hold all applause til the end of the post, please.